Satisfactory Academic Progress Standards (SAP)

-After one semester of Warning status students who fail to meet SAP standards for Completion Pace and/or GPA will be placed on Suspension status.
+After one semester of Warning status students who fail to meet SAP standards for Completion Pace and/or GPA will be suspended for the next regular (16-week) semester.
 Students on suspension status are not eligible to receive financial aid.

 Students placed on financial aid suspension may regain eligibility by taking at least six (6) credit hours per semester without Federal Student Aid until they meet all SAP standards.
 They may then submit an online Financial Aid Suspension Appeal explaining they have now met all SAP standards.

 Students who have appealable circumstances may submit an online Financial Aid Suspension Appeal explaining the circumstance and the changes that have occurred that will allow successful completion of future coursework.

 All students who have completed degree requirements, or who graduate with an associate degree, must submit a Continuing Eligibility (CE) appeal to establish their academic plan and credit hours requirements for any additional degree.

 Students appealing must be accepted into the program for which they are appealing to be considered for continued eligibility.